 In March 2020 the bulk of the season was cancelled due to virus concerns following the run of "Escape To Margaritaville."
 The booking of "Mean Girls" was cancelled.
 The theatre reopened in October 2021 with the start of the Broadway season including rescheduled engagements of "My Fair Lady" and "The Band's Visit."

-Broadway productions end at the theatre: The last show in this experiment was "Hairspray," closing May 21, 2023.
-The Nederlander website Broadway in Hollywood still has a Dolby Theatre page.
+Broadway productions take a break at the theatre: The last show in this initial experiment was "Hairspray," closing May 21, 2023.
+The Nederlander website Broadway in Hollywood has a Dolby Theatre page.

-Up for sale: See "Dolby Theatre, Hollywood Home of the Oscars for 22 Years, Put Up for Sale," an October 26, 2023 story that was spotted by Donavan S. Moye on The Wrap.
-They note that the majority owner of the building is currently the California Public Employees’ Retirement System and it's managed by investment firm Canyon Partners.
+A new owner: The theatre was put on the market in 2023.
+See "Dolby Theatre, Hollywood Home of the Oscars for 22 Years, Put Up for Sale," an October 26 story that was spotted by Donavan S. Moye on The Wrap.
+They noted that the majority owner of the building was the California Public Employees’ Retirement System and management of the theatre was handled by investment firm Canyon Partners.
+The Wrap cited "Theatre that hosts the Oscars is up for sale," a Bloomberg News story by Jon Gittelsohn, which suggested that the deal would possibly be worth as much as $70 million.

 The entrance: